What is Day One Fitness (D1F)?

 What types of boxing classes does Day One Fitness (D1F) offer?

-Training classes include an exercise program that attacks Parkinson’s and Alzheimer's at its vulnerable neurological points.
-While focusing on overall fitness, workouts include: ring work, focus mitts, heavy bags, speed bags, double-ended bags, jump rope, core work, calisthenics and circuit weight training.
+Training classes include an exercise program that attacks AD, PD, MS and Sr at their vulnerable neurological points.
+While focusing on overall fitness, workouts include: focus mitts, heavy bags, speed bags, double-ended bags, jump rope, core work, calisthenics and circuit weight training.
 No boxing experience is necessary and people of all ages may participate.

 Why boxing training instead of more traditional exercises, such as physical therapy or just going to exercise classes at a fitness center?

 Various studies in the 1980’s and 1990‘s support that rigorous exercise, emphasizing gross motor movement, balance, core strength, rhythm, and hand-eye coordination can favorably impact range of motion, flexibility, posture, gait, and activities of daily living.
 According to ESPN, boxing is "the sport that demands the most from the athletes who compete in it.
 It's harder than football, harder than baseball, harder than basketball, harder than hockey or soccer or cycling or skiing or fishing or billiards or any other of the 60 sports we rated."
 More recent studies, most notably at Cleveland Clinic, focus on the concept of intense “forced” exercise, and suggest that certain types of exercise are neuro-protective, which means that it is a type of exercise that may actually slow disease progression.